As you prepare for your trip to Asbury University, be sure to check out these helpful links:

 - Scholarship Competition #3: February 20-21, 2020

 Who is invited to attend?

-Students who have been awarded the highest level of Governor’s or Presidential scholarships are invited to attend.
-In order to be awarded one of these scholarships students must meet two of the following criteria:
+Students who have been awarded Governor’s or Presidential scholarships are invited to attend.
+In order to be awarded one of these scholarships, students must meet two of the following criteria:

 - minimum of 3.5 cumulative GPA on a 4.0 scale

 - minimum ACT composite of 27, SAT composite of 1200, or CLT composite of 84